tkn-tub/ns3-gym/doc/manual/source/openflow-switch.rst

 link to an ns-3 build with this OpenFlow switch module, run from the ns-3-dev (or whatever you have named your distribution):::

-  $ ./waf configure --enable-tests --with-openflow=path/to/openflow
+  $ ./waf configure --enable-examples --enable-tests --with-openflow=path/to/openflow

 #3 Under ``---- Summary of optional NS-3 features:`` you should see:::